About Waterloo

 Jail & Inmate Records

-The Black Hawk County Jail in Waterloo serves as the primary detention facility for individuals arrested throughout Black Hawk County.
+The Black Hawk County Jail in Waterloo is the primary detention facility For people arrested throughout Black Hawk County.
 The booking process includes fingerprinting, photographing, and recording personal information for each detainee.
 Residents can search for information about current inmates through the online lookup system available on Black Hawk County's official website.
 Visitation requires advance scheduling, and visitors must follow strict guidelines.
+Iowa's bond process allows for both cash and surety bonds, which can be posted directly at the facility or arranged through a bail bondsman.

 Arrest Records